 Russia can never accept this.
 No Russian leader could permit it and expect to remain Russia’s leader.
 So long as that threat hovers over those struggling to deal with this tragic mess, relations between Russia and the West will continue to deteriorate.

 Prior to the Malaysian airliner disaster, the outcome of this standoff was an open question.
 But now, in the wake of this anger-generating event, Putin’s delicate maneuver game is on the verge of collapse.
 In the short term, it isn’t likely he will be able to reverse or impede the events leading to the integration of Ukraine, including eastern Ukraine, into the European community.

 But in the long term, Russia will never accept this humiliating geopolitical defeat.
 Thus, will Ukraine become a festering sore between East and West, a lingering flashpoint between Russia and America.
 In this environment, there will be hardly any prospect at all of U.S. diplomacy enlisting Russia’s help in the pursuit of American goals in Iran, in the rest of the Middle East, in U.S. efforts to deal with a rising China, in our efforts to maintain stability in the Caucasus, or in global energy.

 The ultimate outcome is likely to be written in the reality that Ukraine affects the strategic interests of Europe and America hardly at all, whereas it is crucial to Russia’s strategic well-being.
 That reality, coupled with the calamitous fallout of an aviation tragedy, will guide events in Ukraine and surrounding environs far into the future.

-Robert W. Merry is political editor of The National Interest and the author of books on American history and foreign policy.
+About the author: Robert W. Merry is political editor of The National Interest and the author of books on American history and foreign policy.

 Source: The National Interest